Scott Phillips, Assistant Manager of Horticulture

 Biography

-I am very proud to be from Philly & I’ve been lucky enough to work within a lineage of extraordinary plant people –especially my Mom, Norman Lehr, Michael Petrie, Paul Orpello, and many others at J. Franklin Styer’s – too numerous to name but to whom I’m forever thankful.
+West Philadelphia born and raised.
+I am very proud to be from Philly and I’ve been lucky to work within a lineage of extraordinary plant people—especially my Mom, Norman Lehr, Michael Petrie, and Paul Orpello—and many others at J. Franklin Styer’s Nurseries to whom I’m forever thankful.

-Prior to starting at Arnold, I was a gardener at the Morris Arboretum of the University of Pennsylvania, where I assisted head horticulturist Paul Orpello and learned how to manage gardens organically.
+Prior to starting at the Arnold, I was a gardener at the Morris Arboretum of the University of Pennsylvania, where I assisted head horticulturist Paul Orpello and learned how to manage gardens organically.
 I have worked as a master groundskeeper at Gabis Arboretum at Purdue Northwest, a 300-acre oak preserve of formal gardens, woodlands, wetlands, prairies, and hiking trails located near Valparaiso, Indiana.
 I also led in the management of prescribed burns per CRP.

-I love everything about life in the field of horticulture and look forward to every day at Arnold Arboretum–I am very proud and thankful to work in a place that I have admired since I was a young.
-I am continuously inspired by past and present horticulturists, including my Mom, Beatrix Farrand, Andrea Brunsendorf, E.H Wilson, Christopher Lloyd, Fergus Garrett, Piet Oudolf, everyone at Chanticleer & Dixter, and Karl Foerster –I am lucky to follow in their footsteps.
+I love everything about the field of horticulture and look forward to every day at Arnold Arboretum.
+I am proud and thankful to work in a place that I have admired since I was a youth.
+I am continuously inspired by past and present horticulturists, including my Mom, Beatrix Farrand, Andrea Brunsendorf, E. H Wilson, Christopher Lloyd, Fergus Garrett, Piet Oudolf, everyone at Chanticleer & Dixter, and Karl Foerster—I am lucky to follow in their footsteps.